1. Total distance of route?

 2. How long did it take to complete?
 Were you going fast or travelling leisurely?

-4 hours, including a leisurely lunch.
+Four hours, including a leisurely lunch.

-3. Why are you recommending this route?
-What’s special about it?
+3. Why do you recommend this route?

 4. Please tell us how the route runs.

 7. Are there petrol stations along the way?
-Do you know of any motorcycle repair shops along the route or in the area?

 The entire trip can be completed on a tank of fuel, but there are garages along the way.